Professor-Warzecha/hello-world/README.md

 # hello-world
-This is my repository for getting familiar with GitHub
+This is my repository for getting familiar with GitHub.

+### Current situation
+I am a Fordham Gabelli Graduate Student